ThomasMcDonald1/odin-recipes/README.md

 # odin-recipes
-The first project follow-along from The Odin Project's Foundations segment.
+This is the first project follow-along from The Odin Project's Foundations segment.
 This is entirely HTML-based.

+This project will demonstrate some basic HTML aspects such as hyperlinking, images, lists, etc.